kahdojay/sousMeteor/README.md

 #### inside `meteor shell`:

-    Errors.insert({
-      userId: "<id>",
-      machineId: 'technical-error:email',
-      message: 'Order Send Error - we\'ve been notified, but please send order from your purveyors directly',
+    # Meteor.call('triggerError', 'technical-error:email', 'Order Send Error - Sous has been notified, in the meantime please send order to your purveyors directly.', "<id>")
-      createdAt: new Date(),
-    });
     # the error should show up in the `interactive node (ddp)`

 ## Templates: